Kirsty Brimelow

 Kirsty Brimelow is a barrister of England and Wales and KC practising from Doughty Street Chambers.
+She is elected Chair of the Bar Council of England and Wales 2026, having served a year as Vice Chair.
 She practises in the national and international courts and tribunals in international human rights, criminal law and public law.
-She is a Bencher of Gray's Inn and elected member of its management committee.
+She is a Bencher of Gray's Inn and was an elected member of its management committee.
 She was International Pro Bono Barrister of the Year in 2018 and was Chair of the Bar Human Rights Committee (2012–2018).

 She obtained an LLB Hons from Birmingham University and then studied at the Inns of Court School of Law to be called to the Bar in 1991.
 She was a pupil at Littleton Chambers in 1993.
 She was appointed Queen’s Counsel in 2011.
 In 2021 she was appointed trustee of WWF UK.
 In 2021, she was elected Vice-Chair of the Criminal Bar Association of England and Wales.
 She was Chair of the Criminal Bar Association from 1 September 2022- 1 September 2023.

-She became Chair when criminal barristers were engaged in an historic all out strike.
+She became Chair when criminal barristers were engaged in an historic all-out strike.
 She opened and led negotiations with the government which resulted in a 15% increase in defence fees on ongoing and future cases(increased to 17% at the end of 2022 as extra payments took effect).
 She then worked with the Crown Prosecution Service to introduce a similar increase.
 The increase of fees to both defence and prosecution within 8 months is historic.

 Brimelow was the 6th female Chair in the CBA's 53 year history.